 Reformed Collegue of Debrecen

-In the 16th century, the Reformed doctrines imported to the city found such a welcoming crowd, that the Catholic congregation disappeared from the city for a long time.
+In the 16th century, the Reformed doctrines imported to the city found such a welcoming crowd that the Catholic congregation disappeared from the city for a long time.

 The main source of the waves of new ideas became the Reformed College of Debrecen (Debreceni Református Kollégium) built in 1538.
 This is Hungary’s oldest continuously operating educational institution.
 The predecessor of its iconic building perished in a fire in 1564.
 The construction of the present building began in 1803 and was completed in 1816.

-In addition to education, the Classicist building also runs a museum, where periodic and permanent exhibitions introduces us to the city’s history on religion, education, literature, and we can also take a look at the oldest piece at the museum, the kabai meteorite.
+In addition to education, the Classicist building also runs a museum, where periodic and permanent exhibitions introduce us to the city’s history on religion, education, literature, and we can also take a look at the oldest piece at the museum, the kabai meteorite.